zelanko/sql-docs.pt-br/docs/ssma/mysql/creating-script-files-mysqltosql.md

     -   nome do arquivo: O caminho do arquivo (opcional).

-    -   suppress-messages: Suprime as mensagens do console.
+    -   Suprimir-messages: Suprime as mensagens do console.
 Isso é 'false', por padrão.

     **Exemplo:**